Protect yourself from potential risks with travel insurance

 Since 2021, foreigners who have unpaid medical expense in Japan may be restricted or refused entry to Japan.

-Buying insurance at the airport after you arrive
+Buying insurance after you arrive

 Know what your insurance covers and what it doesn't